JakubVojvoda/design-patterns-cpp/facade/README.md

 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
+The pattern has structural purpose and applies to objects.

 ### When to use